vaisakh-shaj/vaisakhshaj.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
 I am a researcher currently interested in the development of novel machine learning algorithms and their applications in various domains.
 At present I am working as a Data Scientist at the cybersecurity firm McAfee.
 Previously I worked with Intel for 2 years.
-I hold a post graduate degree in Machine Learning from the Indian Institute of Space Science and Technology.
+I hold a post graduate degree in [Machine Learning and Computing](https://www.iist.ac.in/departments/mathematics-academics) from the [Indian Institute of Space Science and Technology](https://www.iist.ac.in/).

 Activity
 ========